youzignb/dezygn_landing/cline_docs/activeContext.md

   - Footer
 - Setup of UI component system
 - Theme implementation
+- Removed announcement bar
+- Added Intercom script to layout.tsx
+- Removed "docs" and "contact" links from the footer

 ## Next Steps
 1. Verify all dependencies are installed